EnergoStalin/subtitle-translate-mpv/README.md

 > :memo: You can benchmark defaultDelay by executing benchmark-sub-translator script message [see](#receiptrecommended-inputconf)

-> :warning: Some languages may not work out of the box because of current provider read [dependencies](#warningoptional-but-for-now-required-dependencies) below

 Modular script for auto translating subtitles on the fly into multiple languages.
 You can extend it with you favorite translator by contributing one.
 ## :herb:Features